skinwalker3654/SHELL/README.md

 make
 make run
 ```
-to compile and run the program
+to compile and run the program.

-end run
+---

+To delete the executables run
 ```bash
 make clean
 ```
-to delete the executable file

 ---